maxji777/HermesJS/readme.md

             // grap page title
             var title = $('h1').text();

-            // return true to continue to next step
+            // return true to continue to next url
-            // or false to stop the process on current url (if data scrapping failed or element not found) return true;
+            // or false to stop the process (if data scrapping failed or element not found) return true;
         },